boigs/bifrost/README.md

 ## Description

 nginx that acts as the API gateway for boigs' services ecosystem.
+Created following [this guide](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).

 ## Walkthrough